Hugo-Cathelain/plazza/README.md

 ## Logfile

-All of the `CLI` output are directed into our log file `plazza.log` to not clutter the CLI during simulation, whilst simultaneously acquiring substanital information useful for debugging and testing.
+We've also implented a `logging system` with The class `Logger`.
+Now, All of the `CLI` output are directed into our log file `plazza.log` to not clutter the CLI during simulation, whilst simultaneously acquiring substanital information useful for debugging and testing. this information includes but is not limited to timestamp of execution, message type (*Info, Warning, Error, Debug*), sender, and message.

 # Architecture